wildonion/uniXerr/README.md

 # Usage
 > `python app.py`

-this is the main server of the uniXerr protocol and it can be controlled using `eye.py` through `ZMQ` socket.
+This is the main server of the uniXerr protocol and it can be controlled using `eye.py` through `ZMQ` socket.
 It's a layer on top of the uniXerr core.
-###### By running the code you can understand the whole protocol.
+###### :information_source: _By running the code you can understand the whole protocol._

 ---